qxf2/gitlog-insights/README.md

 ```
 You can find more details in the respective script.

 For some of the insights, a personal access token is needed(to access the GitHub API data).
-For information on how to create a personal access token, see "Creating a personal access token".
+For information on how to create a personal access token, see [Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).
 Once created, export using:
 ```
 export TOKEN=
 ```